Fertility Enhancement Surgery

 Microsurgical Essure reversal

 The Essure system is a type of permanent birth control for women.
 The procedure involve placing small metal and fiber coils in the fallopian tubes, which creates scar tissue that prevents sperm from reaching an egg.
-There have been many reported adverse events following ensure placement ranging from chronic pain to perforation and organ damage.
+There have been many reported adverse events following Essure placement ranging from chronic pain to perforation and organ damage.

 The FDA has issued a black box warning for Essure and the production of this device will be discontinued at the end of 2018.
 During Essure reversals, it is important to remove the coils intact without fragmentation.